 Graduated Response (SEND support in education provision)

-Where a child or young person is identified as having Special Educational Needs, educational establishments should take action to remove barriers to learning and put effective special educational provision in place.
+Where a child or young person is identified as having Special Educational Needs, schools and settings should take action to remove barriers to child or young persons learning and put effective special educational provision in place.
 This is called SEN support.
-Support should take the form of a four-part cycle involving the parent/carers and the child/young person.
-By taking this approach earlier decisions and actions are revisited, refined and revised with a growing understanding of the child/young person needs and of what support will help to secure good progress and good outcomes.
+Support should take the form of a four-part cycle involving the parent and carers and the child or young person.
+By taking this approach earlier decisions and actions are revisited, refined and revised with a growing understanding of the child or young person needs and of what support will help to secure good progress and good outcomes for them.
 This approach is known as the Graduated Response.

-The SEND Graduated Response guidance is intended to be used as a tool for schools and settings and those partner agencies working with them and has been created in collaboration with SEND professionals, parents/carers and young people.
+The SEND Graduated Response guidance is intended to be used as a tool for schools and settings and those partner agencies working with them and has been created in collaboration with SEND professionals, parents and carers and young people.

 The guidance has been designed to help ensure children and young people across the County with Special Educational Needs reach their full potential.
 It sets out Local Authority expectations for the ways in which all schools and settings should meet the needs of children and young people with SEND.